<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 In-Service Withdrawals

-Generally speaking, you can withdraw amounts from your account while still employed with your company in your cityyour state, under the circumstances described below.
+Generally speaking, you can withdraw amounts from your account while still employed with KP in your city, your state, under the circumstances described below.

-It’s important to know that certain withdrawals are subject to regular federal income tax and, if you’re under age retirement age , you may also be subject to an additional 10% penalty tax.
+It’s important to know that certain withdrawals are subject to regular federal income tax and, if you’re under age 59 1/2, you may also be subject to an additional 10% penalty tax.
 You can determine if you’re eligible for a withdrawal, and request one, online or by calling your company's Benefits Center.

-As long as the plan participant is younger than age retirement age, an in-service distribution can be rolled over to an IRA.
+As long as the plan participant is younger than retirement age, an in-service distribution can be rolled over to an IRA.
 A direct rollover would avoid the 10% early withdrawal penalty as well as the mandatory 20% tax withholding.
-Your company's plan summary, which may include specific details relevant to your city, your state, outlines more information and possible restrictions on rollovers and withdrawals.
+Kaiser Permanente's plan summary, which may include specific details relevant to your city, your state, outlines more information and possible restrictions on rollovers and withdrawals.

 instead of a withdrawal to meet your financial needs.
 Unlike withdrawals, loans must be repaid, and are not taxable (unless you fail to repay them).
 In some cases, as with hardship withdrawals, you are not allowed to make a withdrawal unless you have also taken out the maximum loan available within the company plan.

-You should also know that your company's plan administrator reserves the right to modify the rules regarding withdrawals at any time, and may further restrict or limit the availability of withdrawals for administrative or other reasons.
-All plan participants will be advised of any such restrictions, and they apply equally to all corporate employees.
+You should also know that Kaiser Permanente's plan administrator reserves the right to modify the rules regarding withdrawals at any time, and may further restrict or limit the availability of withdrawals for administrative or other reasons.
+All plan participants will be advised of any such restrictions, which apply equally to all corporate employees.

 Should you?
-Maybe you lose your job with your company, have a serious health emergency, or face some other reason that you need a lot of cash.
-Banks make you jump through too many hoops for a personal loan, credit cards charge too much interest, and … suddenly, you start looking at your 401(k) account and doing some quick calculations about pushing your retirement from your company off a few years to make up for taking some money out.
+Maybe you lose your job with KP, have a serious health emergency, or face some other issue that requires an upfront cash infusion.
+Banks make you jump through too many hoops for a personal loan, credit cards charge too much interest.
+If these are your only options, a 401k withdrawal might seem like the solution, even if it pushes off your retirement from Kaiser Permanente for a few years.

 We understand how you feel: It’s your money, and you need it now.
-But, take a second to see how this could adversely affect your retirement plans after leaving your company.
+But take a second to see how this could adversely affect your retirement plans after leaving KP.

 • Lose growth potential on the money you borrowed.

-• Deal with repayment and tax issues if you leave your company.
+• Face repayment and tax issues if you leave Kaiser Permanente.

 Net Unrealized Appreciation (NUA)

-When you qualify for a distribution, you have three options:Pads with color diagrams and color shining on background-3
+When you qualify for a distribution from your employer-sponsored retirement plan, you typically have three options:Pads with color diagrams and color shining on background-3

 • Take a distribution and pay ordinary income tax on the full amount.

-You may be interested in learning more about NUA with a complimentary one-on-one session with a financial advisor from The Retirement Group.
+You may be interested in learning more about NUA with a complimentary one-to-one session with a financial advisor from The Retirement Group.

 IRA Withdrawal

-So, what is the most efficient way to take your retirement income after leaving your company in your city, your state?
+So, what is the most efficient way to take your retirement income after leaving Kaiser Permanente in your city, your state?

 Two flexible distribution options for your IRA